freenet/freenet-core/docs/src/architecture/transport.md

 to re-confirm its receipt.

 If a peer sends a message and doesn't receive an acknowledgement within 2 seconds (`MESSAGE_CONFIRMATION_TIMEOUT`) it will resend the message.
+Because of this peers need to retain the messages they send until they are acknowledged.

 ### Confirmation batching